-Due to major renovations that require closing our building, the Beinecke Rare Book & Manuscript Library will operate a temporary reading room in Sterling Memorial Library from May 2015 through September 2016.
-During that time the library will suspend it fellowship programs for visiting scholars.
-The Library will continue its fellowship programs that support research by graduate and professional students at Yale.
+The Beinecke Library will suspend its fellowship programs for visitingpostdoctoral scholars while its building is closed for renovations during the 2015-2016 academic year.
+The library will continue its fellowship programs that support research by graduate and professional students at Yale.
 We anticipate resuming our visiting fellows programs for the academic year 2016-2017.
 Further information about that decision and application procedures for visiting fellowships will be posted in fall 2015.

 As part of its core mission, Beinecke Library offers fellowships to support research in a wide range of fields, from literary and cultural studies to the history of science, music, theater, and art; the history of the book, of photography, graphic design, and architecture; as well as social, intellectual, and political history.
 The collections are particularly strong in Medieval, Renaissance, and eighteenth-century Europe; American literature; Western Americana; nineteenth-century imperialism; African American culture; British literature; gay, lesbian, and transgender studies; transatlantic Modernism; postwar counterculture; contemporary American poetry.